 - A5.40 To check whether the master plan for the development site provides enough habitat equivalent to that lost due in mitigation a second Excel spreadsheet is provided.
 The scores for the new habitat are entered as for the calculation for the amount required to replace that lost.
 These habitats should in the first instance be aimed at providing optimal foraging habitat for horseshoe bats (although it is unlikely that some habitats such as grazed pasture would be possible to re-create within a development site). - A5.41 Standard prescriptions that can be used for replacement habitats can be found in Annex 6.
 Habitats will need to be accessible and undisturbed by introduced lighting to count towards mitigation.
 As all habitats are considered optimal the HSI score would automatically be 6. - A5.42 In delivering the replacement habitat there may also be an issue or risk with delivering a functional offset and the timing of the impact.
 A loss in biodiversity would result and there could potentially be a risk to maintaining a species population during the intervening period even though it would recover in time.
 Therefore, it is important and desirable that where feasible replacement habitat is in place and functional just before development commences on site.
 However, functionality may not be achieved until several years after replacement habitat has been created and there is a risk that it may fail due to the difficulty in recreating or restoring.
 To account for these possibilities Fraction Multipliers are used.
 These are usually applied only once to the calculation for the value of the habitat lost to horseshoe bats. - A5.43 The aim of a multiplier is to correct for a disparity or risk.
-In practice this is very difficult to achieve, not least because of uncertainty in the measurement of the parameters and the complexity of gathering the required data.'103 In order that any habitat creation or enhancement would functionally replace habitat lost to development (and the need to take a precautionary approach in the case of horseshoe bats, as features of European sites and European protected species) a 'fraction multiplier' is applied to the resultant Habitat Units needed to replace habitat lost to development in order to provide robust mitigation, e.g. to maintain 'favourable conservation status'.
+In practice this is very difficult to achieve, not least because of uncertainty in the measurement of the parameters and the complexity of gathering the required data.'102 In order that any habitat creation or enhancement would functionally replace habitat lost to development (and the need to take a precautionary approach in the case of horseshoe bats, as features of European sites and European protected species) a 'fraction multiplier' is applied to the resultant Habitat Units needed to replace habitat lost to development in order to provide robust mitigation, e.g. to maintain 'favourable conservation status'.

 - A5.44 'There is wide acknowledgement that ratios should be generally well above 1:1.
 Thus, compensation ratios of 1:1 or below should only be considered when it is demonstrated that with such an extent, the measures will be 100% effective in reinstating structure and functionality within a short period of time (e.g. without compromising the preservation of the habitats or the populations of key species likely to be affected by the plan or project.
-The Environment Bank recommend a two for one ratio where habitats are easily re-creatable contiguous to the development or on similar physical terrain as a minimum.
-The indicates a significantly higher multiplier may be appropriate.
-The conclusion of the BBOP [Business Biodiversity Offsets Programme] paper (Ekstrom et al, 2008) is that where there are real risks around the methods and certainty of restoration or creation then the Moilanen framework is applicable; but for some other situations, (averted risk ...and where restoration techniques are tried and tested), lower ratios can be used.
-The should be should be generally well above 1:1.
-Thus, compensation to the should be generally well above 1:1.
-Thus, compensation techniques are tried and tested), lower ratios should be generally well above 1:1.
-Thus, compensation techniques are tried and tested). - A5.45 Appendices 4 and 5 give a guide to difficulty in creating and restoring habitats and the time frame required to reach maturity or functionality.
+103 The Environment Bank recommend a two for one ratio where habitats are easily re-creatable contiguous to the development or on similar physical terrain as a minimum.
+104. In many other situations a significantly higher multiplier may be appropriate 105.
+The conclusion of the BBOP [Business Biodiversity Offsets Programmel paper (Ekstrom et al. 2008) is that where there are real risks around the methods and certainty of restoration or creation then the Moilanen framework is applicable; but for some other situations, (averted risk ...and where restoration techniques are tried and tested), lower ratios can be used.
+106 - A5.45 Appendices 4 and 5 give a guide to difficulty in creating and restoring habitats and the time frame required to reach maturity or functionality.